Table of Contents

 Why Frequencies Matter: It’s Not Just a Numbers Game

-That is where the ham radio frequency chart comes in.
+The ham radio frequency chart can be your ticket to radio bliss.
 Learn more here.

 What About Obstacles?
 Can They Block Your Signal?

-This might raise a question in our heads : What If there are things/ walls between the two walkie- talkies?
+So a question may arise in our minds: if there are obstacles between two walkie-talkies, what happens then?”
 “Can they block my signal?”
-The short answer is yes, but the long and complex one follows shortly.
+The instant answer is yes, but the longer answer is a bit more complicated.

 The Role of Antennas